 - Are you trying to just get drunk?

 - Are you looking to integrate an active itinerary with adventure mixed in-between tastings?

 Once you know what you want to get out of your wine trip, it will be much easier to plan.

 How much time you have to sip in wine country is key to planning a wine vacation.
 Perhaps you’re already traveling to France and want to get to Champagne or Provence for two days?
 Or you’re visiting Michigan for a week during the summer and are curious to see and sip wines being produced around the Great Lakes (because there are some good ones!).
 Or, you’ve always dreamed of visiting Napa Valley or Tuscany.
-Whatever it is, knowing how much time you have to explore a region will determine when and where you can pour yourself into it.
+Whatever it is, knowing how much time you have to explore a region will determine when, where and long you can sip it all in.